kuntarvishnuprasad41/good-to-know/web/React/usememo/README.md

 # useMemo

-This ensures that the component doesn't re-render unneccesarily
+This ensures that the particular part of the code or function

 ## syn